Sitagliptin gives same glucose-lowering effect as glipizide

 International endorsement for UK diabetes strategy

 A poster from a group in Coventry, UK, outlined the results of a questionnaire collected from 179 diabetes centres in 32 different countries, assessing the possibility of these centres implementing the investigators’ ‘Alphabet Strategy’ to diabetes care.
-The questionnaire was returned by doctors, nurses and people with diabetes.

 The strategy is based on the mnemonic Advice, Blood pressure, Cholesterol, Diabetes control, Eyes, Feet and Guardian drugs.